 John Kaempf

-John Kaempf is a seasoned trial and appellate lawyer with 33 years of experience representing churches and religious schools in Oregon’s state and federal trial and appellate courts.
-His practice focuses on defending lawsuits against churches and religious schools, and asserting constitutional defenses (including the First Amendment), to claims against individuals and corporations.
-He has particular expertise in First Amendment free exercise of religion and free speech defenses, providing religious entities and individuals with sophisticated constitutional protections against various claims.
+John Kaempf is a seasoned trial and appellate lawyer with 34 years of experience representing churches and religious schools in Oregon’s state and federal trial and appellate courts.
+His practice focuses on defending lawsuits against churches and religious schools, and asserting constitutional defenses (including the First Amendment) to claims against individuals and corporations.
+He has particular expertise in First Amendment free exercise of religion and free speech defenses.
+He provides religious entities and individuals with sophisticated constitutional protections against various claims.
 He litigates these legal issues in Oregon’s state and federal trial and appellate courts.

 In 2019, John was honored as one of “America’s Top 100 Civil Defense Litigators.”
 He has also been selected as one of the “Best Lawyers in America.”
 His law firm has been honored by U.S. News & World Report as one of the Pacific Northwest’s “Best Law Firms.”